AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

     way.

 - This isn't just for users - other staff teams can come talk to us during this time.
+Basically, it replaces a lot of the overhead with any meeting with us.

-- (A bit off topic, but) online-default meetings is great for work-life balance of people, especially those with families.
+- Online-default meetings is great for work-life balance of people, especially those with families.

-- (A bit off topic, but) meetings are managed with a Google Docs agenda.
+- Meetings are managed with a Google Docs agenda.

   - Each week, a new heading is made, and it collects topics for the next meeting.
 There is no running through a list of ongoing